Wednesday, January 04, 2012

 The barely-pink of a new day began to light the sky through the curtain-less window at the end of the bed.
 Her old bones creaked louder than the bed as she slowly rolled out onto her knees.

 "Please, God, bless them," was all she said out loud though her thoughts swirled around each face that now lay sleeping on the other sides of the walls.
 Stiffly, she dressed as her muscles remembered movements from a few short hours ago.
 Her cotton dress and apron where very thin between the patches and she could feel the floor through her shoes.
-She had just swooped the last flying hair into her bun before she heard the first bare footsteps hurrying in the hall to the bathroom.
+She had just swooped the last flying hair into her bun before she heard the first bare footsteps hurrying down the hall to the bathroom.

 'Must be Eric, bladder the size of a flea,' she thought with a smile as she creaked open the door and stepped out into the hall.
 A glance to her left affirmed her suspicion and she closed the bathroom door on her way by.
 Little boys had no time for closing doors.